-The project is in northern Walton County, along the Alabama state line, situated roughly mid-way between the Yellow and Choctawhatchee Rivers.
+The project is in northern Walton County, along the Alabama state line, and is situated roughly mid-way between the Yellow and Choctawhatchee rivers.
 Natural Bridge Creek, a sand-bottomed seepage stream, flows northeastward across the property before entering Alabama.
 Much of its tributary seepage arises within the property, although two streams drain from uplands just to the south.
 The stream temporarily sinks at Natural Bridge in the northeastern disjunct tract, and then rises as a small "spring" reported to be the westernmost sink/rise formation in the Floridan Aquifer.
-The rise is a popular recreational site locally (currently closed for liability reasons) and was used by both Native American and 19th-century historical cultures.
+The rise, a popular local recreational site that is currently closed for safety reasons, was used by both Native American and 19th-century historical cultures.